 If a cellular phone, smart watch or other electronic/mobile signaling device is seen or heard, school administration will confiscate, keep it in the office, and call to have it redeemed by a parent/guardian.
-Students bring these devices at their own risk, at no time is the district/school responsible for replacement or reimbursement.
+Students bring these devices at their own risk, at no time is the District/school responsible for replacement or reimbursement.
 Consequences of using a cell phone or smart watch on campus, without permission from a staff member are as follows:

-Verbal Warning: All students will receive a verbal warning during the first week of school via the schoolwide expectations assembly and the classroom review of the Student Code of Conduct
+Verbal Warning: All students will receive a verbal warning during the first week of school via the schoolwide expectations assembly and the classroom review of the Student Code of Conduct can retrieve it at the end of the day

-1st Offense:

-Student will receive a Notice of Unacceptable Behavior (NOUB) and Administration will confiscate the cell phone/smart watch/device and student can retrieve it at the end of the day
+1st Offense: Student will receive a Notice of

-2nd Offense:

-Student will receive a Level A citation and Administration will confiscate the cell phone/smart watch/device and parents will have to retrieve the phone/watch/device at the end of the day.
+Unacceptable Behavior (NOUB) and Administration will confiscate the cell phone/smart watch/device and student the phone/smart watch/device at the end of the day.

-3rd Offense:

-Student will receive a Level B citation and Administration will confiscate the cell phone/ watch/device and parents will have to retrieve the phone/watch/ device at the end of the day and student allowed not be to bring phone/watch/device to school any longer.
-If a student needs a cell phone/watch for parent communication after school or for sporting events, they can check the phone in each day at the office and retrieve it at the end of each day.
+2nd Offense: Student will receive a Level A citation and Administration will confiscate the cell phone/smart watch/device and parents/guardians will have to retrieve and Administration will confiscate the cell phone/smart watch/device and parents/guardian will have to retrieve the phone/smart watch/ device at the end of the day and student will not be allowed to bring phone/watch/device to school any longer.
+If a student needs a cell phone/smart watch for parent/guardian communication after school or for sporting events, they can check the phone in each day at the office and retrieve it at the end of each day.